infobloxopen/schema-registry-helper/README.md

     - If `--inputschema` is a directory which contains subdirectories, **all** files in those subdirectories will attempt to be converted.
 - -outputpath
   - This is the path to the directory which will contain the output custom resource files, as well as the custom resource definition file.
+- -group
+  - This is the group that is used in the CRD file (example: notifications.infoblox.com)

 ## Integrating command line tool into a Makefile
 The command line tool can be integrated into a Makefile by adding lines such as this.
 This will automatically translate existing protobuf schemas to json and then create custom resource files (and a custom resource definition file) from those json schemas (Make sure that `CR_DIRECTORY` and `SCHEMA_DIRECTORY` are defined somewhere in your Makefile as well)